ibm-cloud-docs/power-iaas/Network-security-group.md

 You can use the **Move** option to transfer members from one NSG to another NSG in some of the following situations:

-- **Security policy changes**: When security policies or requirements evolve and you need to apply updated rules to specific members without affecting other members in the original NSG.
+- **Security policy changes**: When security policies or requirements evolve, you can use the Move option to apply updated rules to specific members without affecting other members in the original NSG.

-- **Environment segmentation**: When you want to isolate certain members during network reconfiguration or restructuring, such as separating development, staging, and production environments.
-You can move members to different NSGs to achieve member isolation and meet compliance or operational requirements.
+- **Environment segmentation**: During network reconfiguration or restructuring, such as separating development, staging, and production environments, you can move members to different NSGs to achieve member isolation and meet compliance or operational requirements.

-- **Access control adjustments**: When a member requires access to a different set of services or external networks.
-You can move the member to a new NSG with appropriate rules to ensure the required connectivity and permissions.
+- **Access control adjustments**: When a member requires access to a different set of services or external networks, you can move the member to a new NSG with appropriate rules to ensure the required connectivity and permissions.

-- **Incident response and troubleshooting**: When you respond to cybersecurity incidents or troubleshoot connectivity issues.
-You can move the affected member to a more restrictive or isolated NSG to contain the security threat and safely test network behavior.
+- **Incident response and troubleshooting**: When you respond to cybersecurity incidents or troubleshoot connectivity issues, you can move the affected member to a more restrictive or isolated NSG to contain the security threat and safely test network behavior.

 When you move a network interface (member) from one {{site.data.keyword.nsg-lc}} to another, the change is applied instantly and does not require approval.
 After the member is successfully moved and associated with the new NSG, the rules of the new NSG take effect immediately.
 {: important}